ken-b2024/M5-Project-Library-Management-System-with-Database-Integration/README.md

-# Library Management System
+# Library Management System with Database Integration

 The Library Management System is a command-line application that provides a user-friendly interface for managing books, users, and authors in a library setting.
-The system allows users to perform various operations related to library management efficiently.
+An SQL database is integrated with the application to store, retrieve and modify the data.
+The system allows users to perform various operations related to library management efficiently and have visual accompaniment from the Database to ensure accurate data .

 - Main Menu Features